NuGrid/NuDocker/README.md

 **This project is still young.
-Please report any errors, ommissions or suggestions for improvements.**
+Please report any errors, omissions or suggestions for improvements.**

 # NuDocker